Start training your hunting dog now!

 Increased distance for assistant marks

-Bubba continues to get assistant marks each day.
+Our pups continue to get assistant marks each day.
 We have begun to increase the distance but are still limited to the length of our check cord until we can get a consistent response on the HERE command.

 Final thoughts on training for your 13-week-old Labrador puppy